 In several of its bank related deployments, its Emotion AI technology has achieved between 12-17% increase in revenue improvement, over 8% rise in call success ratio, and close to 10% in customer satisfaction.
 In one specific EU bank the result translated into an additional $7.5 Million USD, in 4 months, when compared to doing business without AI assistance.
 The annual upside for the Bank was projected to be $1.5M for each contact center agent or $300M in total annual restructured debt.

 The Bank is extending the scope of cooperation with Behavioral Signals to deploy the AI-Mediated Conversations (agent-customer matching) application to the entire debt collection team along with other applications, to improve the efficiency and performance of its call center.

 The Future of Banking is Ready for Implementation

-One of the major concerns banks have with implementing a heavily AI-driven system in its call centers is a potentially negative impact on the customer satisfaction level.
-We’ve all been stuck on the phone with a voice assistant that misrouted us or couldn’t understand our responses.
-The Bank we worked with, however, noted that these AI-assisted interactions had higher than average scores as rated by the Bank’s QA team, and helped to greatly improve customer service agent performance rates.
+One of the major concerns banks have with implementing a heavily AI-driven system, in its call centers, are data privacy, security and customer satisfaction.
+Security is usually guaranteed with on-premises deployment and ] through the company’s GDPR and SOC certifications.
+Meanwhile, the banks that deployed AI-MC, noted that these AI-assisted interactions had higher than average customer satisfaction scores as rated by the Bank’s QA team, and helped to greatly improve customer service agent performance rates.

-Similar technology may be one of the most effective ways for banks currently looking at high volumes of debt held by those under extreme economic strain to stay ahead of the crisis.
-Through smarter analytics, improved customer interactions, and a predictive model to identify those who need intervention sooner, banks can be better prepared for the fallout we’re about to face than many were in 2009.
+Leveraging technology may be one of the most effective ways for banks currently looking at high volumes of debt held in order to stay ahead of the crisis.
+Through smarter analytics, improved customer interactions, and a predictive model to identify those who need intervention sooner, banks can be better prepared for the fallout we’re about to face.